querqy/smui/README.md

 ##### Configure Authentication

+SMUI is shipped with HTTP Basic and JWT Authentication support.

 ###### Basic Authentication
-SMUI is shipped with HTTP Basic Auth support.
+This is telling every controller method (Home and ApiController) to use the according authentication method as well as it tells SMUI's `BasicAuthAuthenticatedAction` username and password it should use.
 Basic Auth can be turned on in the extension by configuring an `smui.authAction` in the config file, e.g.:

 ```
 # For Basic Auth authentication, use SMUI's BasicAuthAuthenticatedAction (or leave it blanked / commented out for no authentication), e.g.: